kalyanrajsista/ops-ebs-daily-snapshots/README.md

 Overview:

 Create snapshots for EBS volume attached to EC2 instances.
 EC2 instances must be have name tags like 'Backup' 'Daily' or 'backup' 'daily'.
-Python script will match all the instances with the name tags and initiate the snapshot creation based on the CRON set as Cloudwatch event
+Python script will match all the instances with the name tags and initiate the snapshot creation based on the CRON set as Cloudwatch event.
+This solution will scan EC2 instances across all regions in your AWS account.

+Also, if you have any Disaster Recovery AWS account, this solution will grant permission and copies the snapshot across AWS account.

 Step 1: Set Up the (Virtual) Environment